ove/ove-apps/packages/ove-app-webrtc/README.md

 ## Controlling the App

+A vidoconferencing call must first be initialized using the controller, which is accessible at  `http://OVE_APP_WEBRTC_HOST:PORT/control.html?oveSectionId=SECTION_ID`.

-The controller of the app can be loaded by accessing the URL `http://OVE_APP_WEBRTC_HOST:PORT/control.html?oveSectionId=SECTION_ID`.
-The controller must be used to initiate a videoconferencing session to which participants can join using an [OpenVidu](https://openvidu.io/) client by providing the `Session Id`.
-The [OpenVidu](https://openvidu.io/) client can be accessed by opening `OPENVIDU_HOST` on a web browser.
-The `Session Id` must be provided as the name of the call room.
+Participants can then join this call by connecting to the  [OpenVidu](https://openvidu.io/) client (accessible by opening `OPENVIDU_HOST` with a web browser) and providing the `sessionId` as the name of the call room.